- 16 Jan 2026

 - PDF

-This guide outlines the portal’s key components and features for reported phishes, where you can view and modify phish Assessments, collaborate with team members and Red Canary analysts, and maintain detailed audit trails.
+This guide outlines key tools and features of Managed Phishing Response, where you can review and modify Assessments, collaborate with team members, and maintain detailed audit trails.

 Note

-Users must have an Analyst or Analyst Viewer role to view and manage phishing reports.
+Users must have an Analyst or Analyst Viewer role to view and manage reported phishes.

 View Reported Phishes